 and we were happy to be staying in the tranquil village of Ban Huay Yae immediately across the river to the west (see below).
 There’s a toll (west-bound only) on the bridge, but you can avoid this by using the footbridge from the centre of town, just north.
 Incidentally the town itself did not really exist before the CIA built an airstrip for covert operations during the Vietnam War; this is now unused but still exists as a bizarre gaping hole in the centre of the town.

 Rafting is very popular, and you can rent bikes, scooters, off-road buggies (very popular with Koreans, it seems), and even some three-wheeled Segwayish things (why?); you can also go rock-climbing and hot-air ballooning.
-However, our chosen outdoor activity was to cycle a 28 km loop to the west, through dramatic karst scenery with plenty of caves to visit.
+However, our chosen outdoor activity was cycling a 28 km loop to the west, through dramatic karst scenery with plenty of caves to visit.
 Beware!
 Health and Safety is still not a big deal here, so be prepared to climb on rough rocks and flimsy wooden ladders, and it’s best to bring your own head-torch if possible – there’s someone to rent you one at most caves (for 10,000 kip – about £1) but you can’t rely on it.
 En route we stopped at a small cafe in a wonderful location and had a very connecting chat with the husband and wife as we were the only guests.
 They managed to rustle up Twinings tea and fresh milk to revive us for the rest of the journey, which was rather bumpy at times and tiring in the heat but well worth it for seeing how life is lived in this rural area.

 We discovered Villa Boa Lao and it was my favourite place!
 It is in the heart of the village, has stunning views and has all the comforts one hopes for including a private raised wooden terrace with the use of an outside kitchen below, and is run by a French-Lao couple, Philippe and Boa.
-He is a chatterbox and a font of information.
-They also run the ‘Lotus restaurant’ where Boa graciously offers Lao cuisine as well as some simple French fusion dishes.
+He is a chatterbox and a fount of information.
+They also run the ‘Lotus Restaurant’ where Boa graciously offers Lao cuisine as well as some simple French fusion dishes.
 They speak mainly French, with a smattering of

 English.
 We ate our breakfast there and discussed our plans with Philippe before heading off for the day.